-As the state of Ohio emerges from the COVID-19 quarantine, we’re excited to open the doors for worship in our sanctuary again!
-The leadership of ECC desires to gather again in a way that glorifies God, blesses our church, and preserves unity in the Spirit, while making the wisest choices we can to protect each member and remaining above reproach in our community.
+As the state of Ohio continues to live under the COVID-19 pandemic, the leadership of ECC desires to gather in a way that glorifies God, blesses our church, and preserves unity in the Spirit, while making the wisest choices we can to protect each member and remaining above reproach in our community.

 We recognize that families with high-risk members may not be comfortable returning immediately, or even for the foreseeable future.
 Whatever decision your family makes about returning to the building for services, we love and support you.
 We are one church and we worship one Risen Savior, whether we are together physically or not.

-Please keep your entire family home if any member feels sick, has a fever, or has knowingly been exposed to COVID-19.
+Please keep your entire family home if any member feels sick, has a fever, is coughing, or has knowingly been exposed to someone who tested positive for COVID-19.

 As recommendations and guidelines for our nation continue to change, our practices will be updated, loosened, or changed.
 For now, the Session has implemented the following social distancing protocols for those attending on-site worship.

 Service Attendance: For purposes of helping out with social distancing, we are temporarily holding two services, a 9:15 and 11:00.

 Masks: All participants over the age of two are required to wear a mask (not face shields) at all times while in the church building.

 Arrival: We will only be using the front building entrance under the portico for the first service; for the 11:00 service, you are welcome to enter in the back entrance if desired.

 Entrance & Seating: A greeter will open the front door for you.
 As you enter, each member of your group should be wearing a mask and use the hand sanitizer available at the entry door.
 Please proceed to the left or right aisle doors and await an usher who will seat you.
 The center aisle doors will not be used.